rcasero/pysto/README.md

         git clone https://github.com/rcasero/pysto.git

-1. Create local environment called `pysto`, and install in it the pysto modules, python dependencies and development tools
+1. Run `install_dependencies.sh` so it creates local environments for python 2.7 and 3.6, and installs python dependencies and development tools

         cd pysto
 	./install_dependencies.sh

-1. Activate `pysto` local environment

-        source activate pysto

-1. Run project tests

-        pytest tests/

 ## Developing source code for pysto

+1. Activate one of the pysto local environments

+        source activate pysto_3.6

-1. If you are making changes to the code, you probably don't want to have to reinstall the modules to check every change.
-Instead, add the project source directory to the `PYTHONPATH`
+1. If you are making changes to the code, you want your python environment to import the code you are working with in `~/Software/pysto`, not the package installed in your local conda environment.
+Thus, add the project's source directory to `PYTHONPATH`

        export PYTHONPATH=~/Software/pysto:$PYTHONPATH